CMP: Cooperative Motion Prediction with Multi-Agent Communication: Experiments

-We provide the visualizations of the predicted vehicle trajectories in two distinct scenarios in Fig. ~\ref{fig:traj_vis} to illustrate the effectiveness of cooperative prediction.
-Fig. \ref{fig:traj_vis}(a) and \ref{fig:traj_vis}(b) depict the same scenario involving two CAVs.
-It is evident that cooperative prediction significantly reduces the number of non-CAV vehicles that are overlooked, which highlights the enhanced sensing capability brought by cooperations, allowing each CAV to extend its perception range and detect vehicles that might otherwise be missed.
-Fig. \ref{fig:traj_vis}(c) and \ref{fig:traj_vis}(d) show another scenario, demonstrating the improved accuracy of cooperative prediction.
+\textbf{Qualitative Results.} We provide visualizations of the predicted vehicle trajectories in two scenarios in Fig. ~\ref{fig:traj_vis} to show the effectiveness of cooperative prediction.
+Fig. ~\ref{fig:traj_vis}(a) and ~\ref{fig:traj_vis}(b) depict the same scenario involving two CAVs.
+It shows that cooperative prediction significantly reduces the number of non-CAV vehicles that are overlooked, which highlights the enhanced sensing capability brought by cooperation, allowing each CAV to extend its perception range and detect vehicles that might otherwise be missed.
+Fig. ~\ref{fig:traj_vis}(c) and ~\ref{fig:traj_vis}(d) show another scenario, demonstrating the improved accuracy of cooperative prediction.
 In this case, the predicted trajectories by cooperative prediction align more closely with the ground truth thanks to information sharing between CAVs.